ioannis-toumboglou/tor-web-crawler/README.md

-# tor-web-crawler
-Tor network web crawler
+# Tor Network Web Crawler

 ** This application was developed and presented for my Master's degree thesis.